Sheep-y/MarsHorizonMods/MissionControl/Readme.md

 *No outer planet requests please, thank you.*

-This is an unofficial mechanic mod of Mars Horizon (2020 game).
+This is an unofficial mod of Mars Horizon (2020 game).
 It adjust mission weightings, tweak milestone challenge requirement and rewards, and replace the RNG used to generate and auto resolve missions.

 # Installation #

 1. Setup Mars Horizon Mod Loader.
 2. Download latest mod release from GitHub or NexusMods.
-Open with 7-zip or similiar tools.
+Open with 7-zip.
 3. Extract (Drag and Drop) `MH_MissionControl.dll` into the game's `Mods` folder.
 4. Launch the game and enjoy.